-Idaho Lemon Law
+Idaho Lemon Law Rights

 What is the Purpose of Idaho’s Lemon Law?

 Popularly known as the “lemon law,” Idaho’s motor vehicle warranty statute was created to help protect you when you buy or lease a car, pickup truck, or van which is subject to an applicable manufacturer’s written warranty.
 This Idaho Lemon Law Consumer Guide will walk you through the Idaho Lemon Law process and explain your Idaho Lemon Law rights.

 Idaho’s lemon law covers a vehicle’s nonconformity–any defect or condition that impairs the use or market value of the motor vehicle to the consumer, as long as the nonconformity is not a result of abuse, neglect, or unauthorized modifications or alterations of the vehicle.

 Which Motor Vehicles are Covered?

-Idaho’s lemon law covers motor vehicles that are subject to applicable manufacturer’s written
+Idaho’s lemon law covers motor vehicles that are subject to applicable manufacturer’s written warranty.
+These vehicles must:

 - be purchased or licensed in Idaho;